FuckingNode/fuckingnode.github.io/docs/index.md

 ## Features

-- [x] automated cleanup of JS projects
+- [x] automated cleanup of your projects
 - [x] automated cleanup of global caches (especially useful for pnpm or Bun, where a single global cache exists)
-- [x] automated updates of JS projects' dependencies
+- [x] automated updates of your projects' dependencies
-- [x] automated linting of JS projects
+- [x] automated linting of your projects
-- [x] automated prettying of JS projects
+- [x] automated prettying of your projects
 - [x] automated removal of unneeded files (e.g. dist/, out/...)
 - [x] automated commit of lint / prettify / update changes in your code

-— **from a single command.** It's not magic, it's _F\*ckingNode_-and that name is shipping to production.
+— **from a single command.** It's not magic, it's **FuckingNode**—and yes, we're shipping _that_ name to production.

 Plus other features like:

 - [x] automated release / update process of npm / jsr packages, from a single command
 - [x] automated cloning of a repo, installation of dependencies, and opening of your favorite editor for a project, from a single command
+- [x] automated running of your test suite before committing code, from a single command
 - [x] automated cross-manager (e.g. npm -> pnpm) or cross-runtime (e.g. NodeJS/npm -> Bun) migration, from a single command
 - [x] a security audit assistant that analyzes vulnerabilities and tells you if they _do_ affect your project or can be safely ignored, from a single command
 - [x] addition of a pre-configured `tsconfig.json` or `.gitignore` file for your project, from a single command